Get us in your inbox

 The best outdoor activities in Chicago

-When the sun shines an hour longer, the birds sing a little louder and the breeze off of Lake Michigan is just a bit warmer, summer is right on the horizon.
-That means Chicagoans' calendars are starting to fill up with plans to lounge at one of Chicago's best beaches, gather for a meal on a stunning rooftop or plan time to explore the city's beautiful parks.
+Chicago is at its best when the sun shines an hour longer, the birds sing a little louder and the breeze off of Lake Michigan is just a bit warmer.
+This is also when Chicagoans' calendars start to fill up with plans to lounge at some of Chicago's best beaches, gather for a meal on a stunning rooftop or plan time to explore the city's beautiful parks.
 There are so many things to do outdoors within the city limits, from hopping on a bike trail to free movies in the park.
 You may even want to escape the city for a breath of fresh air with an adventurous hiking trail or daytrip to what feels like another planet.
-Regardless of your plans, if you're up for some fun in the sun, these are our recommendations on the best things to do outside in chicago.
+So if you're up for some fun in the sun, these are our recommendations on the best things to do outside in chicago.
 RECOMMENDED: The best outdoor bars in Chicago

-The best restaurants in Chicago you have to try in 2024
+The best restaurants in Andersonville you need to try

-The best restaurants in Chicago you have to try in 2024
+The best restaurants in Andersonville you need to try

 Music Frozen Dancing